 So in the midst all of the excitement that surrounds a product launch, what is the best way to present the new knowledge to sales reps?
 How will they become familiar with features and benefits, strengths and weaknesses, and ways to position the product against competitors?

 In her white paper on learning solutions that support product launches, Nancy Harkness presents the product launch curriculum as a set of learning solutions broken into three parts.
-We use this framework with most of our clients:
+We use this framework with most of our clients, but added a fourth phase:

-Product knowledge has a place in each one of these three parts.
+Product knowledge has a place in each one of these four parts.
 The key is placing the right amount of detail in each phase of the launch.

 Turn Product Knowledge Into Pre-work